-As guest conductor he has successfully appeared all over the world with many prestigious orchestras such as the Beijing Symphony Orchestra, México City Philharmonic Orchestra, OFUNAM, Denver Philharmonic Orchestra, State of Mexico Symphony Orchestra, Barcelona Symphony Orchestra, Symphony Orchestra of the Teatro Nacional Cláudio Santoro of Brasilia, Haifa Symphony Orchestra, Orchestra da Camera Fiorentina, Silesian Philharmonic Orchestra, Yucatán Symphony Orchestra (México), Wuhan Philharmonic Orchestra (China), National Symphony Orchestra of Chile, Aguascalientes Symphony Orchestra (México), Orquestra do Norte (Portugal), University of Guanajuato Symphony Orchestra (México), UANL Symphony Orchestra (Monterrey, México), The Hotchkiss Philharmonic (USA), Cairo Symphony Orchestra, Bellas Artes Chamber Orchestra (México City), Youth Orchestra Eduardo Mata (México City), Havana Chamber Orchestra, Medellín Philharmonic Orchestra, among others
+As guest conductor he has successfully appeared all over the world with many prestigious orchestras such as the Beijing Symphony Orchestra, México City Philharmonic Orchestra, OFUNAM (México City), Denver Philharmonic Orchestra, State of México Symphony Orchestra, Barcelona Symphony Orchestra, Symphony Orchestra of the Teatro Nacional Cláudio Santoro of Brasilia, Paraná Symphony Orchestra (Brasil), Haifa Symphony Orchestra, Orchestra da Camera Fiorentina, Silesian Philharmonic Orchestra (Poland), Yucatán Symphony Orchestra (México), Wuhan Philharmonic Orchestra (China), National Symphony Orchestra of Chile, Aguascalientes Symphony Orchestra (México), Orquestra do Norte (Portugal), University of Guanajuato Symphony Orchestra (México), UANL Symphony Orchestra (Monterrey, México), The Hotchkiss Philharmonic (USA), Symphony Orchestra of the Great Theater of Havana, Cairo Symphony Orchestra, Bellas Artes Chamber Orchestra (México City), Youth Orchestra Eduardo Mata (México City), Havana Chamber Orchestra, Medellín Philharmonic Orchestra, among others.

 In the operatic repertoire he served as assistant conductor of Julius Rudel in the world premiere in English of Kurt Weill´s opera “Die Bürgschaft” in 2001 in Pittsburgh.
 On 2011 he was assistant conductor at the Teatro de La Zarzuela of Madrid and the Great Theater of Liceu of Barcelona in the world premiere of “Yo, Dalí” opera by Xavier Benguerel under the batton of Miquel Ortega.
 Marc Moncusí also conducted the Vienna Volksoper Orchestra and the Munich Symphony Orchestra as David Giménez´s assistant in the Belcanto Concert Tour 2015 with Diana Damrau and Nicolas Testé.
 As an opera conductor, he has been highly successful with Madama Butterfly (Great Theater of Havana), The Barber of Seville and the zarzuela Doña Francisquita (Medellín).